E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 R0>
 ```

-The local username and password authenticated the remote login, but they did not provide Privileged EXEC access.
+The local username and password allowed the remote login, but they did not automatically provide Privileged EXEC access.

 The remote session was exited and the device console was used to configure an enable secret.